mozaik-association/mozaik/docs/6Event_module.md

 The Mozaik Events module differs from the Odoo standard module by several points :

-- The management of the communication in order to automatically send emails according to certain triggers defined during an event.
+- The management of the communication in order to automatically send emails according to certain triggers defined during an event. --> C'EST DU STANDARD CA, DONC PAS DU TOUT SPECIFIQUE
-- The management of questions asked to attendees in order to learn more about them.
+- The management of questions asked to attendees in order to learn more about them. --> TOUT A FAIT STANDARD AUSSI (CE QUI N'EST PAS STANDARD C'EST LE FAIT DE LIER LES QUESTIONS A DES PARTICIPATIONS OU INTERETS QUI PERMETTENT DE COLLECTER DES INFOS SUR LES CONTACTS QU'ON AJOUTE ENSUITE SUR LEUR FICHE CONTACT )
 - The management of the voting domain in order to allow certain people to participate in votes or not during the event.
-- The event access management in order to limit access to certain people according to the internal instances.
+- The event access management, in order to limit access to certain people according to their access rules (< local instance)

+RAJOUTER AUSSI LE LIEN AVEC LES PARTICIPATIONS (ET CE QUE CA RAPPORTE AU PARTI POLITIQUE D'AVOIR CE LIEN)

 ## General information of the events

 This functionality allows you to create, modify and manage the events related to your organisation.

-Various information can/must be completed on a event form :
+Various information can be completed on a event form :

 - The standard information of the event (name, dates, organizer...)
 - The interests related to the event.
 - The involvement categories related to the event.

+--> PLUS D'INFOS SUR CE QUE CELA IMPLIQUE D'AVOIR LES INTEREST ET LES INVOLVEMENTS  SUR LES EVENTS ET SUR LES QUESTIONS D'EVENTS (REPRENDRE CE QUE T'AS MIS DANS GOAL OF THE EVENT MANAGEMENT QUI PEUT ËTRE ENLEVE)

 !!! abstract "The goal of event management"